5 Things Teachers Should Probably Let Go Of For Better Mental Health

 Change - Everything changes.
 Whether it be the curriculum, policies, hairstyles, language, or any other cultural or academic change, teachers must learn to be flexible and adapt.

-Keep in mind, there are some things that you will not be able to let go, and that is okay.
+Keep in mind that you will not be able to let go of some things, and that is okay.
 Each teacher is different and works in a different environment.
-At the heart of the matter is to keep in mind that we cannot do everything, even though society expects it of us.
+At the heart of the matter is to remember that we cannot do everything, even though society expects it of us.
 To envision staying in this profession long-term, teachers need to be able to identify their bottom lines and learn to let the rest go.

 What’s on your Let-it-Go List?
 Share your thoughts below!